 Physiotherapists are in demand to treat a growing and ageing population.

-Physiotherapists appear on Immigration New Zealand's long-term skill shortage list.
-This means the Government is actively encouraging skilled physiotherapists from overseas to work in New Zealand.
+As a result, physiotherapist appears on Immigration New Zealand's long-term skill shortage list.
+This means the government is actively encouraging skilled physiotherapists from overseas to work in New Zealand.

 Physiotherapists work in public and private health organisations

 - district health boards at hospitals or in the community

 About a third of physiotherapists are self-employed and work in private practice.

 - Immigration New Zealand, Green List, April 2023, (www.immigration.govt.nz).

 - Leaman, A, 'Wintec Responds to Physiotherapist Shortage', 24 August 2018, (www.stuff.co.nz).